Lemonszz/Biome-Makeover-Docs/content/notes/block/green_glowshroom.md

 They can be naturally found in caves under the Mushroom Fields biome.
 New Green Glowshrooms can be generated when [Bonemealing Mycelium](notes/mechanic/mycelium_bonemealing).

-Bonemealing the Mushrooms will generate [Tall Green Glowshrooms](notes/generation/tall_green_glowshroom)
+Bonemealing the Mushrooms will generate [Huge Green Glowshrooms](notes/generation/huge_glowshrooms.md)

 They are used in the recipe for [Glowshroom Stew](notes/item/glowshroom_stew).